 You can be the gentle voice that reminds them that all bodies can be healthy and do wondrous things, no matter their shape, size, colour or gender.

-You can teach children to tune back into the whispers of their bodies telling them when they are tired and when they need to run, when they are hungry and when they have had enough to eat.
-You can teach them to REALLY listen.
+You can guide children to tune back into the whispers of their bodies telling them when they are tired and when they need to run, when they are hungry and when they have had enough to eat.
+You can give them opportunities to REALLY listen to their innate wisdom.
 This is what it means to be mindful and to JUST BE.
 It is the path to health.